Six-Functor Formalisms I : Constructing functors using category of simplices

 We need some more notations in order to state the theorem.
 For any functor $F \in \op{Fun}((\Delta_{/K})^{op},\sset)$, let $\Gamma(F) = \op{lim}_{(\Delta_{/K})^{op}} F \in \sset$ (\cref{globalsectionfunctor}) and $i^*F$ to be the functor $(\Delta_{/K'})^{op} \to (\Delta_{/K})^{op} \xrightarrow{F} \sset$ (\cref{commutativityofglobalsecunderpullback}).
 The theorem is stated as follows: \begin{theorem}(\cref{mainthm}) Let $K',K$ be simplicial sets and $\Ca$ be a $\infty$-category.
 Let $f': K' \to \Ca$ and $i:K' \to K$ be morphisms of simplicial sets.
 Let $\N \in (\sset)^{(\Delta_{/K})^{op}}$ and $\alpha: \N \to \op{Map}[K,\Ca]$ be a natural transformation.
 If \begin{enumerate} \item (\textit{Weakly contractibility}) for $(n,\sigma) \in \Delta_{/K}$, $\N(n,\sigma)$ is weakly contractible, \item (\textit{Compatability with $f'$}) there exists $\omega \in \Gamma(i^*\N)_0$ such that $\Gamma(i^*\alpha)(\omega)=f'$ \end{enumerate}

 then there exists a map $f: K \to \Ca$ such that the following diagram

 commutes.
 In other words, $f' \cong f \circ i $ in $\op{Fun}(K',\Ca)$. \end{theorem} The above theorem describes some conditions in order to ensure the construction of the functor $f$.
-In the theorem of $\infty$-categorical compactification and other theorems, we shall verify these conditions in order to construct functors. \\
+In the theorem of $\infty$-categorical compactification (\cite[Theorem 1.0.3]{chowdhury2024sixfunctorformalismsii}) and partial adjoints (\cite{chowdhury2024sixfunctorformalismsiiiconstruction}), we shall verify these conditions in order to construct functors. \\

 We briefly describe the sections of the article: \begin{enumerate} \item In Section 2, we recall relevant notions of marked simplicial sets due to Lurie (\cite[Section 3.1]{HTT}).
 In particular we review the Cartesian model structure on marked simplicial sets. \item In Section 3, we firstly study the injective model structure on the functor category $\op{Fun}(\J,\sset)$ where $\J$ is an ordinary category.
 We review the category of simplices and the mapping functor (\cref{mappingfunctor}).
 The section ends with proving an important proposition showing that the mapping functor is a fibrant object in the injective model structure (\cref{mappingfunctorinjfibrant}).
 This proposition helps us to prove \cref{mainthm} in the following section. \item In Section 4, we state and proof the theorem (\cref{mainthm}).
 We also see how gluing in two categories in the context of extraordinary pushforward map can be reproved using \cref{mainthm}. \item Appendices A and B concern on proving lemmas which are used in proving \cref{mappingfunctorinjfibrant}. \end{enumerate}